InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 `{baseUrl}/bidder/{bidderId}/ads?auditStart={timestamp}`

-Bidders should record the audit "lastmod" for each ad, and choose an auditStart value based on the most recently observed audit update date/time.
+Bidders should record the audit "lastmod" for each ad, and choose an auditStart value based on the most recently observed audit update timestamp.

 Alternatively, bidders may query for the status of a particular ad by making an HTTP GET call to: